 Processing each exposure with the pipeline required 16.7 minutes of wall-clock time, on average.
 This fast turnaround time allowed us to detect transients quickly and rapidly communicate them to the community.
 We identified 84,007 candidates: 45,587 in r-band and 48,931 in z-band images.
-15,432 of our candidates had at least 2 detections separated by at least 30 minutes to reject moving objects.
-The measured depth reached during our observations would have likely enabled the detection in the r band of a GW170817-like event (Figure 4, left panel).
-Radiation transport modeling suggests that if S190426c was in fact the result of an NS-BH merger, it would likely have not been detected in the r band in our observations (Figure 4, right panel) due to the redder expected colors of NS-BH counterparts compared to those of GW170817-like transients (Kasen et al. 2017).
-One mildly red transient (r - z = 0.3 in DECam images), labeled DG19vkgf, was spectroscopically and photometrically followed up by our team using the Hale 200-inch telescope (P200) at Palomar observatory (De et al. 2019).
+15,432 of our candidates had at least 2 detections.
+The measured depth reached during during our observations would have likely enabled the detection in both r and z bands of a GW170817-like event (Figure 4, left panel).
+Under the hypothesis that S190426c was in fact an NS-BH merger, the detection would have been more uncertain (Figure 4, right panel) and longer exposure times would have aided the search.
+One mildly red transient (r - z = 0.3 in DECam images), labelled DG19vkgf, was spectroscopically and photometrically followed-up by our team using the Hale 200-inch telescope (P200) at Palomar observatory (De et al. 2019).
 A spectrum was obtained with the Double Beam Spectrograph (Oke & Gunn 1982) on P200.
-Due to the high airmass and poor seeing conditions, the transient was not clearly identified in the trace, but the host redshift was confirmed to be z = 0.04 using the host emission lines.
+Due to the high airmass and poor seeing conditions, the transient was not clearly identified in the trace, but the host redshift was confirmed to be z = 0.04using the host emission lines.
 Imaging with the Wafer Scale Imager for Prime (WASP) on P200 confirmed the presence of a point source at the transient location.
-The refined skymap, released after follow-up observations of DG19vkgf had been obtained, eliminated the possibility that the transient was associated with S190426c, so no further data were collected.
-We did not secure a definitive classification of the transient.